kepsail/ie-HGCN/README.md

 We also provide a concise version of source code in both of the two above cloud drives.

-Please feel free to E-mail me <ymyang@stu.xidian.edu.cn> if you cannot download them successfully.
+Please feel free to E-mail me if you cannot download them successfully.

 ## Requirements